HelloToad/pdsnd_github/README.md

 How to Use:
 Run the application using Python and the terminal will promptly ask for user input.
 Depending on the input the raw data will be filtered/computed.
+It is possible to yield information about:
+- most common month/day of week/hour of day
+- most common start station/end station/trip from start to end
+- trip durations (travel time/average travel time)
+- see raw data

 Files:
 Each .csv file contains information about [Start Time | End Time | Trip Duration | Start Station | End Station | User Type | Gender | Birth Year]